centria/console/docs/part1.md

 ## About Git

-Git was initiated by Linus Torvalds, who studied at the department of Computer Science at the University of Helsinki in the nineties.
+Git was initiated by Linus Torvalds, the original creator of Linux.
 Torvalds is most likely more famous for being the primary developer of the Linux kernel, which is the "heart" of many operating systems, such as Google's [Android](<https://en.wikipedia.org/wiki/Android_(operating_system)>).
-Almost all the department's computers have a Linux operating system installed in them.

 Torvalds started developing Git for his own needs when coding the Linux kernel.
 He needed a tool for storing different versions of his own code and sharing it with other people.

 GitHub is a service which was created later on, used for storing and publishing projects.
-There are several sites similiar to GitHub, such as [GitLab](https://about.gitlab.com/), however, this part deals with using GitHub as it is more popular in our department.
+There are several sites similiar to GitHub, such as [GitLab](https://about.gitlab.com/), however, this part deals with using GitHub as it is more popular and mature.

 Git and GitHub are used in solo as well as collaborative projects at University and in the industry.
 It's usage isn't limited only to code, and many people like to for example backup their thesis using Git.
 Nevertheless, this part focuses on sharing code with GitHub, and some of the common problems faced in the process.
 Git will certainly be useful in your studies, and you will learn more about it in the software engineering courses.

-<h3>Exercise 1: Creating a GitHub account {% include points.html text="5%" %}</h3>
+<h3>Exercise 1: Creating a GitHub account</h3>

 Start by creating a GitHub account at <a href="https://github.com/"> https://github.com/ </a>.
 Programmers often use GitHub as a sort of code protfolio, so make sure to choose a username which you don't mind adding to your CV.

 <br><br>
-Git should be already installed on the department's computers and Ubuntu.
-If this is not the case, you can install it according to these  <a href="https://git-scm.com/downloads" >instructions</a>, or using a <a href="/command-line#installing">package manager</a>.
+Git should be already installed on the schools's computers.
 We'll learn how to use the command line client of Git.

-<h3>Exercise 2: Configuring Git {% include points.html text="5%" %}</h3>
+<h3>Exercise 2: Configuring Git </h3>

 Let's configure Git a bit.